Patrick Anthony Porteous

+Early life and education

+Pat Porteous was born on 1 January 1918, at Abbottabad in India's North-West Frontier Province, the son of British Indian Army Brigadier-General Charles McLeod Porteous of the 9th Gurkhas.
+He was educated at Wellington College, Berkshire and the Royal Military Academy, Woolwich.

 Second World War

 Porteous was commissioned in the Royal Regiment of Artillery in 1937.
 On 26 August 1940 he was promoted to lieutenant.
 On 19 August 1942, he was 24 years old and a temporary major attached to No. 4 Commando when he did the deed for which he was awarded the VC, during the Dieppe Raid.
-The citation was published in a supplement to the London Gazette of 2 October 1942 and read:
+The citation was published in a supplement to The London Gazette of 2 October 1942 and read:

 Later career

 In spite of severe wounds, Porteous went on to make a full recovery and had a distinguished military career in Palestine, Germany and Singapore.
 Following the war he was confirmed in the rank of captain, promoted to major in 1950, lieutenant colonel on 1 May 1959, and rose to the rank of colonel before he retired in 1970.
+Half a century after the events, Colonel Porteous criticized Louis Mountbatten's notion that valuable lessons were learned at Dieppe, "Absolute nonsense.
+We could have learned as much in Weymouth Bay".
 He had the honour of being in the leading car at the late Queen Mother's 100th Birthday Parade, before his death in October 2000, aged 82.